Pullman fire displaces family of six

-A family of six has been displaced by a kitchen fire that damaged a Pullman residence Tuesday evening on the 300 block of Northwest Webb Street.
+A family of six has been displaced by a kitchen fire that damaged a Pullman residence Tuesday night on the 300 block of Northwest Webb Street.

 According to a city news release, Pullman firefighters responded to a structure fire report just before 9:30 p.m. and saw smoke from the back of the building’s lower unit.
 Whitman County Rural District 12 also responded to the scene.